aarij-h/XRay_DeepLearning/README.md

 Dataset Used:
 The dataset used in this research was sourced from a well-known repository of medical imaging studies.
 Due to its large size and complexity, it provides a robust platform for evaluating the capabilities of modern deep learning techniques in healthcare.

-# Environment
+# Required Environment

-- Python 3.6+
+- Python
 - NumPy
-- PyTorch 1.7.1
+- PyTorch
 - Matplotlib
+- SkLearn
 - GPU environment

 # Results

 The performance of our model is evaluated by comparing the AUC scores obtained in our experiments against those reported in the original paper.
 Below is a summary of the results:

 <p align="center">
     <img src="https://github.com/user-attachments/assets/600b5d09-a989-4d93-91a4-65dbaaa652d9" alt="ROC Curve 1" width="180">